leocov-dev/maya-qt-img-resource-browser/README.md

 * Add a shortcut to the shelf from the "Utils" main menu.
 * Open the Github page from the "Help" main menu.
+* The number of images in the list is displayed in the title bar.

 ##### Details